 You get to lightning speeds on the water — if you can stay balanced — before jumping and flipping through obstacles like the kicker, the fun box, and the slider!

-37 – See Da Vinci’s Mona Lisa smile at the Louvre
+37 – See the Mona Lisa at the world-famous Louvre Museum

 Read more about Louvre Museum tickets price.

-38 – Step into the 13th century at Sainte Chapelle
+38 – Travel back to the 13th century at Sainte Chapelle

-Come inside the soul of Paris, where beside the awesome red and blue columns, the gothic chapel has 15 stained glass windows and a rose window — some of the most famous in the world!
+So, if you’re wandering through the touristy part of town, make sure to pop inside what some call the soul of Paris – where besides the awesome red and blue columns, the gothic chapel has 15 stained glass windows and a focal rose window — some of the most famous in the world.

 The way the light travels through, offering a vista of color, is truly a sight to behold.

-39 – See the arms and armor at Invalides Army Museum
+39 – Admire the ancient arms and armor at the Invalides Army Museum

 History buffs, pay attention.

 One of the world’s largest history and art collections is on display at the Invalides Museum.

 With so much to see, you’ll be spoiled for choice: browse through the armor and weapons dating back to the Middle Ages, those of the Kings of France, the personal effects of Charles de Gaulle, and visit Napoleon’s tomb at the Dome Church with its 110-meter high golden dome!